What is a payment API? Guide for global businesses

 Key takeaways:

 • A payment API is an application programming interface that connects your website to a payment processor so you can accept payments efficiently and securely.
+In a typical payment API transaction, the entities involved include payment processors, gateways, and banks, all working together to ensure seamless and secure payment processing.

 • Payment APIs can be customized to meet your business needs, such as integrating them into your eCommerce platform or customizing the checkout process.
+These payment APIs are essential software tools for digital platforms like websites and eCommerce stores, enabling smooth integration and automation of payment workflows.

 Thanks to advancements in technology, businesses are growing faster than ever before.
 One big game-changer is payment APIs, which make payment processes easier for international companies.
-However, 51% of executives don’t feel confident they know how to maximize cross-border sales1.
+However, 51% of executives don’t feel confident they know how to maximize cross-border sales.1

 In this blog, we’ll explore what a payment API is, how it works, and why it’s essential for any company looking to expand its reach and succeed in the global market.